IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2022-02-01-Differential-Privacy-and-Fairness-in-Automated-Decision-Making.md

 Read about how Arijit Das tackles the issue of balancing privacy and fairness in automated decison making while maintaing high model accuracy using the UCI Credit-Card Default dataset.

-Topics covered in this knowledge sharing session:
+Topics covered in this knowledge sharing session:<br>
--- 1 Automated Decision Making Introduction
+-- 1 Automated Decision Making Introduction<br>
--- 2 Measuring Privacy and Fairness Differential Privacy -- 3 Learning Differentially Private and Fair Models
+-- 2 Measuring Privacy and Fairness Differential Privacy<br>
+-- 3 Learning Differentially Private and Fair Models<br>